johnpuddephatt/vintageworx/src/posts/2020-11-24-in-partnership-registered-providers-and-community-land-trusts.md

 ---
-title: "In Partnership Registered Providers and Community Land Trusts"
+title: In Partnership Registered Providers and Community Land Trusts
+date: 2021-09-22T16:42:21.192Z
 icon: houses
 ---
 **Join us for this online technical workshop on 16th December 10-11am.
 Aimed at housing professionals including Registered Provider and Local Authority staff.
 It will explore:**